hazelcast/hazelcast-python-client/README.md

 * A Java `trustStore` is a file that includes a list of certificates trusted by your application which is named certificate authority.
 The equivalent of a trust store is a `cafile` at the Python client side.

 You should set `keyStore` and `trustStore` before starting the members.
-See the next section how to set `keyStore` and `trustStore` on the server side.
+See the next section on how to set `keyStore` and `trustStore` on the server side.

 #### 6.1.1.
 TLS/SSL for Hazelcast Members